Self-host Expense Tracker and set up the monthly workflow.

 What belongs here

 Use Accounts & Net Worth for manual checking, savings, brokerage, retirement, cash, asset, and liability balances.
-You can record point-in-time snapshots, review the latest balance, and keep account context visible without relying on bank syncing.
+You can record point-in-time snapshots, review current and projected balances, and keep account context visible without relying on bank syncing.

 Snapshot workflow

-Add balance snapshots whenever you want a fresh reference point for an account.
+Add balance snapshots whenever you want a fresh reconciliation point for an account.
+The app uses that snapshot as the base for later paid and planned linked activity.

 Current balance behavior